pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

 Using a grid definition file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Configuration parameters :config:`grid.Mx`, :config:`grid.My`, :config:`grid.Lx`,
+Configuration parameters :config:`grid.dx`, :config:`grid.dy`, :config:`grid.Mx`,
-:config:`grid.Ly` make it relatively easy to change the size and resolution of a grid, but not its location on the globe.
+:config:`grid.My`, :config:`grid.Lx`, :config:`grid.Ly` make it relatively easy to change
+the size and resolution of a grid, but not its location on the globe.

 The parameter :config:`grid.file` makes it possible to read a grid definition from a NetCDF file and then override values read from this file using configuration parameters, if necessary.
+Its argument is a string containing the name of a grid definition file *or* a string containing the name of a NetCDF file and the name of a 2D variable to get grid information from, separated by a colon, ``file_name:variable_name`` (for example:
+``pism_Greenland_5km_v1.1.nc:thk``).

 A grid definition file has to contain a "domain variable" (see `CF Conventions`_ version 1.11 or later, section 5.8, ).
 A domain variable is a scalar variable that has the